openstack/diskimage-builder/README.md

 Debugging elements
 ------------------

+The build-time environment and command line arguments are captured by the 'base' element and written to /etc/dib\_environment and /etc/dib\_arguments inside the image.

 Export 'break' to drop to a shell during the image build.
 Break points can be set either before or after any of the hook points by exporting "break=[before|after]-hook-name".
 Multiple break points can be specified as a